Clash of Titans

 SMU Jumps in Front 14-0

-The Mustangs scored midway through the first period on Bob Finley's 1y touchdown plunge.
-The 73y drive featured the line plunging of Finley and xxx Burt and the end runs of Bobby Wilson.
+With Shuford out, Finley called the signals.
+The Mustangs started sharp as tacks, scoring four minutes into the first period on Finley's 1y touchdown plunge which was set up by Bobby Wilson's leaping catch of a Finley pass for a 33y gain.
+The 73y drive also featured the line plunging of Finley and Burt and the end runs of Wilson.
 Maurice Orr kicked the PAT.
 SMU 7 TCU 0

 The first quarter ended with TCU on the SMU 16.
 But Baugh's fourth-down pass into the end zone fell incomplete to turn the ball over.